 - Give them dip choices so that they can enjoy their creations!

-Homemade Vegan Sushi Recipes
+Easy Homemade Vegan Sushi Recipe

 - 6 slices avocado